raviqqe/doc/pen-lang/implementing-perceus-reference-counting-gc.md

   }
 ```

 At the line of `Some x -> f x`, the program applies a function `f` to a field value `x` which originates from `foo`.
-However, at this point of function application, we are still keeping the record value `foo` itself and the value of `x` has two references.
+However, at this point of the function application, we are still keeping the record value `foo` itself and the value of `x` has two references!
 In order to update the value of `x` in place, you need to rather deconstruct `foo` into its inner values as follows.

 ```elm
 bar =